Koha-Community/Koha/README.txt

 Koha 3.0 comes with a new installer, based on MakeMaker, the tool that is usually used to install CPAN modules.
 This means that if you know how to customise CPAN-installed modules, the same things should work for you with Koha.
+If not, don't worry.
+If you want to customise the installation more than described below, run "man ExtUtils::MakeMaker"

 You need to have a server running MySQL 5, Zebra and some webserver (preferably Apache) before installing Koha.
-Create a database in MySQL called koha and
+Create a database in MySQL called koha, owned by a kohaadmin user, with a password set.

 Default installation instructions: